5. Goatfell / Gaoda Bheinn

 His ceiling mural (in collaboration with Nichol Wheatley) for the auditorium of the Òran Mór venue on Byres Road is one of the largest works of art in Scotland and was painted over several years.
 It shows Adam and Eve embracing against a night sky, with modern people from Glasgow in the foreground.

-In 1977–1978, Gray worked for the People's Palace museum, as Glasgow's "artist recorder", funded by a scheme set up by the Labour government.
+From 1977–1978, Gray worked for the People's Palace museum, as Glasgow's "artist recorder", funded by a scheme set up by the Labour government.
 He produced hundreds of drawings of the city, including portraits of politicians, people in the arts, members of the general public and workplaces with workers.
 These are now in the collection at Kelvingrove Art Gallery and Museum.

 His paintings and prints are held in the Kelvingrove, the Victoria and Albert Museum, the National Library of Scotland, the Hunterian Museum, the Arts Council of England collection, and the Viktor Wynd Museum of Curiosities, Fine Art & Natural History.
 In 2014–2015 Gray had a major retrospective at the Kelvingrove; over 15,000 people visited the exhibition, which was entitled Alasdair Gray: From The Personal To The Universal.
 His first solo exhibition in London took place in late 2017 at the Coningsby Gallery in Fitzrovia and the Leyden Gallery in Spitalfields.